jeffpar/mandelbot/README.md

 Configuration
 -------------

-Mandelbots are added to [Jekyll](https://jekyllrb.com/) documents on the [Mandelbot website](http://mandelbot.net) using the [Mandelbot](_includes/mandelbot.html) include file:
+Mandelbots are added to pages on the [Jekyll](https://jekyllrb.com/)-based [Mandelbot website](http://mandelbot.net) using the [mandelbot.html](_includes/mandelbot.html) include file:

 	{% include mandelbot.html id="mandelbot1" widthView="200" heightView="200" %}

-For documents containing multiple Mandelbots, it may be more convenient to define each Mandelbot's configuration parameters at the top of the document, inside the document's [Front Matter](https://jekyllrb.com/docs/frontmatter/):
+For pages containing multiple Mandelbots, it may be more convenient to define each Mandelbot's configuration parameters at the top of the page, inside the page's [Jekyll Front Matter](https://jekyllrb.com/docs/frontmatter/):

 	---
 	...